mobilecoinfoundation/mcips/text/0049-chain-ids.md

 and this proposal -- they are orthogonal, strictly speaking.
 We could decide to adopt this proposal as a secondary layer of defense against mixing problems, or in service of a new consensus feature in the future.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-A "network id" is a string.
-The string must be a valid DNS label:

-* Up to 63 bytes long
-* Valid characters are `a-z`, `0-9`, and `-` (hyphen).
-* You can't specify a hyphen at the beginning or end of a label.

-Consensus servers are passed this string on startup by either a flag `--network-id` or an environment variable `MC_NETWORK_ID`.
-* It is an error if it is missing.
-* This is called the "configured network id".

-Client facing APIs are extended to include an OPTIONAL "expected_network_id" argument.
-* If present, the untrusted server code checks this against the configured network id immediately upon deserializing the response.
-* If it is not a match, then an error is returned to the client which includes the configured network id.

-This argument is optional to support backwards compatibility.
+A "chain id" is a human-readable string, which is part of the configuration of consensus and fog servers.
+This configuration is now required for these servers.
+All the servers in a given deployment are expected to match.
+Mainnet, testnet, and dev networks should all have different chain ids.

+Servers with client-facing APIs now check for a `chain-id` GRPC header, which the client uses to say what network they are trying to talk to when they make a request.

+Servers **must** check this client-provided value against their configured chain id, and return an error if it doesn't match.

-Clients SHOULD:
+Clients **should**:

-* Be aware of the id of the network they are configured to talk to
+* Be aware of the chain id of the network they are configured to talk to
 * Make this information discoverable to the user in some appropriate way.
 It is primarily important to highlight the fact that things are in dev or test networks rather than to add visual noise or untranslated strings in production -- it may be fine to display nothing in prod as a way of distinguishing it, depending on the application.
-* Take advantage of the `expected_network_id` parameter to help prevent mistakes
+* Take advantage of these new headers to avoid mistakes

-When the client is a cross-chain bridge, configuration should be organized so that network-id is determined at the same time that the network-id for the other chain is determined, and there should be a single source of truth for this association.
-It should be made very hard to accidentally configure the bridge to talk to e.g. an Ethereum testnet and also MobileCoin Prod.
+When the client is a cross-chain bridge, configuration should be organized so that chain-id is determined at the same time that the chain-id for the other chain is determined, and there should be a single source of truth for this association.
+It should be made very hard to accidentally configure the bridge to talk to e.g. an Ethereum testnet and also a MobileCoin production environment.

-For example, either a hard-coded table or a configuration toml file could be created for the bridge which associates to a MobileCoin network id:
+For example, either a hard-coded table or a configuration toml file could be created for the bridge which associates to a MobileCoin chain id:

 * URLs of MobileCoin services
 * URLs of any other chain services
-* Network ids of any other chain networks
+* Chain ids of any other networks
 * Contract ids for any relevant contracts

 This is better than each of these being independent configuration parameters to the software.
 They should all be changing in lock-step.

+In block-version 3, chain-id will be incorporated to consensus in a more comprehensive way:

+* The enclave will become `chain-id` aware, so that the network cannot peer if the chain-id's don't match.
+* A `chain_id` field will be added to the block header in block-version 3.
+* The `TxPrefix` of a transaction will include `chain_id`.
+This will be checked by transaction validation.

+# Reference-level explanation
+[guide-level-explanation]: #guide-level-explanation

+A "chain id" is a string.
+The string must be a valid DNS label.
+In particular:

+* Up to 63 bytes long
+* Valid characters are `a-z`, `0-9`, and `-` (hyphen).
+Capital letters are not allowed here.
+* You can't specify a hyphen at the beginning or end.

+Any deployed network must have a specified chain id.

+* The chain id of mainnet **shall** be `main`
+* The chain id of testnet **shall** be `test`
+* Dev networks and any other kind of test networks **should** use strings other than these
+* For local testing a chain id of `local` is recommended.

+Chain id's are intended to be human readable, but primarily this is a concern of test builds.
+They aren't expected to be treated as "translatable strings" for purposes of internationalization.

+Consensus and fog servers are passed this string on startup by either a flag `--chain-id` or an environment variable `MC_CHAIN_ID`.

+* It is an error if it is missing.
+* This is called the "configured chain id".

+Client facing APIs are extended to include an optional "chain-id" header.

+* For GRPC connections, the header is spelled `chain-id`
+* For HTTP connections, the header is spelled `Chain-Id`
+* If present, the untrusted server code checks this against the configured chain id immediately upon deserializing the response.
+* If it is not a match, then an error is returned to the client.
+* The response details must include a string of the form "chain-id mismatch: 'foo'", where foo is the server's configured chain id, to help debug clients.

+This header is optional to support backwards compatibility.

+In block-version 3, the following changes will occur:

+* The enclave will become `chain-id` aware.
+The `BlockchainConfig` will include chain-id, so that consensus peers can only attest if they have matching chain-ids.
+* A `chain_id` field will be added to the block header in block-version 3.
+The enclave fills this in from its config when forming blocks.
+* The `TxPrefix` of a transaction will include `chain_id`.
+Transaction validation will be updated to check that this chain-id matches the enclave's chain id.

+Additionally, more follow-on changes may include things like:

+* The ledger will check that it does not consume blocks that don't match its chain id, after block version 3.
+* Fog-ingest will check that blocks that it consumes have the expected chain id.

 # Drawbacks
 [drawbacks]: #drawbacks